mamysa/gRPC-Playground/README.md

 15 // value we have written!
 ```

-If another client connects before previous procedure call completes, he will receive the following message :
+If another client happens to call a procedure before previous procedure call completes, he will receive the following message :

 ```
 $ python3 client.py  --put -key y -val 44